Sweaterdog/CartoNaut/README.md

 10. Connect the USB Webcam to the Pi via the OTG cable.
 11. Power the Pi using the powerbank and a USB cable.
 12. On your computer, open a new CMD/Powershell/Terminal window and type: "ssh pi@zero.local"
-13. If prompted, type "raspberry" as the password.
+13. If prompted, accept fingerprint warnings with "yes" and type "raspberry" as the password.
 You may not be able to see it as you are typing.
 14. If not already installed on the Pi, install Python and Git.

     ```sudo apt install python3 python-is-python3 git```